 Emotional Support Animals

-Animals that do not qualify as a service animal nevertheless may be deemed an “emotional support animal,” also sometimes known as an “assistance animal.”
+Animals that do not qualify as a service animal nevertheless may be deemed “emotional support animals,” also sometimes known as “assistance animals.”
 An emotional support animal is one that provides support to an individual with a disability to help alleviate one or more identified symptoms or used to ameliorate the effects of a person’s disability.
 It must be an animal commonly kept in households, except in certain rare circumstances where the individual can demonstrate a disability-related therapeutic need for the specific animal or type of animal.
 In any event, emotional support animals are not merely pets.

 An individual residing in University housing may request to have a service or emotional support animal in housing pursuant to the Fair Housing Act and Florida Statute § 760.27.
 Unlike service animals, emotional support animals generally are not permitted elsewhere on campus outside of housing, unless specifically approved in such other areas as a reasonable accommodation.
 For requests for service animals in housing, the only disability-related questions permitted are whether the animal is required because of a disability and what work or task the animal has been trained to perform.
 The individual will not be asked about the nature or extent of their disability, and documentation of the disability will not be required.